High-redshift transverse BAO measurements with the SDSS quasar catalog: Main Results

-Our analysis considers a total of 17 $\theta_{\rm BAO}$ measurements: 14 data points from~\cite{Menote22} in the redshift range $0.35 \leq z \leq 0.63$, one measurement from~\cite{deCarvalho18} at $z_{\rm eff} = 2.225$, one from~\cite{deCarvalho21} at $z_{\rm eff} = 0.11$, and the measurement presented in this work at $z_{\rm eff} = 1.725$.
-Table~\ref{table-results} summarizes the best-fit parameters obtained by fitting the function $\theta_{\rm BAO}(z)$, which is illustrated in Figure~\ref{fig:bestfit-bao}.
-As shown in the table, our results are fully consistent with previous analyses in the literature, even when different datasets are considered~\citep{Planck20,DESI25}.
-This agreement reinforces the robustness of transverse BAO measurements as a tool for constraining cosmological parameters, particularly the matter density $\Omega_m$ and the combination $h r_d$.
+Table~\ref{table-results} summarizes the best-fit parameters obtained by fitting the theoretical $\theta_{\rm BAO}(z)$ function to the dataset of 18 transverse BAO measurements.
+The corresponding best-fit curve overlaid with the observational points is illustrated in Figure~\ref{fig:bestfit-bao}.
+As shown in this table, our constraints on the matter density ($\Omega_{m,0} = 0.407 \pm 0.063$) and the scaled sound horizon ($h r_d = 99.25 \pm 2.04$ Mpc) are fully consistent with previous analyses in the literature, maintaining good agreement with independent surveys such as \textit{Planck}~\citep{Planck20} and DESI~\citep{DESI25}.
+This agreement reinforces the robustness of transverse BAO measurements as a highly competitive dataset for probing the expansion history of the Universe.

-To conclude this section, we discuss potential systematic effects that could influence a transverse BAO measurement in the type of analysis performed here.

-The first concern is the impact of projection effects.
-At high redshifts, however, these effects are expected to be small for sufficiently thin redshift bins~\citep{Sanchez11}.
-In our analysis, with $\Delta z = 0.01$, the correction to the BAO angular scale due to projection effects amounts to less than $1\%$, which is negligible compared to the statistical uncertainty of our measurement.
-Therefore, projection effects do not introduce any significant bias in the determination of $\theta_{\rm BAO}$ in this work.

-A second potential systematic arises from large peculiar velocities of quasars, which could in principle affect their observed redshifts and thus the inferred BAO scale.
-To evaluate this, consider the possibility that the observed value of $\theta_{\rm BAO}$ is higher than the expectation, which could contribute to the tension seen in some BAO datasets, since $\theta_{\rm BAO}$ decreases with increasing redshift.
-For our measured $\theta_{\rm BAO}$ to correspond to a lower effective redshift in the context of the $\Lambda$CDM model, the implied peculiar velocities would need to be on the order of $3 \times 10^{5}\,\mathrm{km\,s^{-1}}$, an unrealistically large value~\citep{Davis14}.
-This indicates that peculiar velocities cannot account for any significant bias in our measurement, and their effect on the transverse BAO signal is negligible.

-Taken together, these considerations demonstrate that the main systematic effects—projection and peculiar velocities—do not compromise the robustness of our $\theta_{\rm BAO}$ determination, supporting the reliability of our results.